R&D Around Catalyst Manufacturing Sees Growth

 R&D Around Catalyst Production

 The catalyst industry is extremely diverse; in addition to optimizing existing catalysts, producers are constantly looking to develop new catalyst products with precise characteristics to meet the exact needs of a given application.
-As such, the catalyst production industry is seeing a flurry of research and development aimed at these objectives.

 • Formulation